-A bidder qualified to protest should contact Andrew Conover, Procurement Director, (415) 538-2207, to attempt an informal resolution.
-If this contact is unable to resolve the protest to the bidder's satisfaction, the bidder must file a written protest within 5 days of the notice of intention to award the contract.
+A bidder qualified to protest should contact Keith Jenkins, Procurement Coordinator, (415) 538-2229, to attempt an informal resolution.
+If this contact is unable to resolve the protest to the bidder's satisfaction, the bidder must file a written protest prior to the award.
+Within five days after filing the protest, the protesting bidder shall file a full and complete written statement specifying the grounds for the protest.
 The written protest must state the facts surrounding the issue and the reasons the bidder believes the award to be invalid.
 The protest must be sent by certified or registered mail or delivered personally to: